LRTA 13000 class

 Entry Step

-Doors 4 pocket-type per side; 1,500 mm × 1,900 mm
+Doors 4 sets of 1,500 mm × 1,900 mm double-leaf pocket doors per side

 Articulated sections 2 per PRV